ISR3D/ISR3D/docs/README.md

 ## About ISR3D & MUSCLE3
 The «3D in-stent restenosis» (ISR3D) model is released as part of the InSilc project (https://insilc.eu).
 Currently two versions have been released.
 Each of them is associated to a corresponding publication.
 You can find the exact version of the ISR3D used in that pulication in our release.

 ISR3D is a multiscale model simulating the post-stenting tissue growth.
-It consists of multiple submodels and the communication between the submodels is build by [MUSCLE3](https://muscle3.readthedocs.io/en/latest/) (MUSCLE Multiscale Coupling Library and Environment).
+It consists of multiple submodels and the communication between the submodels is build by MUSCLE (Multiscale Coupling Library and Environment).
 We invite user to [MUSCLE3](https://muscle3.readthedocs.io/en/latest/) for more details.

 ## Model description
 The ISR3D application is intended for simulation of smooth muscle cells (SMC) proliferation and restenosis process as a complication